 Our choice: SE 1.7 CDTi 16v 110PS ecoFLEX S/S

 Refinement and comfort impress with the Astra.
 Noise levels are low and the ride soaks up the worst bumps and potholes, while comfy seats and great driving position makes long journeys effortless.
 The entry-level 1.4-litre and 1.6-litre petrols are thrashy and gutless, but the turbocharged 138bhp 1.4-litre and 178bhp 1.6-litre are stronger.
 Diesel fans can pick from 1.3-litre, 1.7-litre and 2.0-litre units – all deliver decent mid-range urge, but are noisy when worked hard.
+Most recently added is a 2.0-litre BiTurbo diesel with 192bhp, giving Vauxhall a rival to the Golf GTD.
 All models get a long throw five or six-speed manual gearbox as standard, while a six-ratio auto is an option.
 On twisty roads, the Astra is grippy and composed, but lifeless steering means it can’t match a Ford Focus for fun.
 The optional Flexride system tweaks the dampers, steering and throttle for sportier responses, but it is expensive.

 A five-star Euro NCAP rating means the Astra is a strong and sturdy family choice.
 All versions get six airbags and electronic stability control, while active head restraints are standard on SRi models and above.
 You can also pay extra for adaptive Xenon headlamps that respond to steering inputs for better night time vision in corners.
-Solid build quality suggests that the Vauxhall should be a reliable choice, but the Astra did take a tumble in our 2012 Driver Power survey - falling 28 places to 39th.
+Solid build quality suggests that the Vauxhall should be a reliable choice, but the Astra did take a dramatic tumble in our 2013 Driver Power survey - falling 64 places to place 103, with an 84.04 per cent rating.
 However, the first owner of the car benefits from a unique warranty that lasts the lifetime of the car or 100,000 miles, which should give some piece of mind.